 How Fast Is Carnival’s Wi-Fi Service?

-As mentioned above, for our cruise we tested the fastest Premium plan of service.
-Doing a speed test, it returned a ping of 680 ms, a download speed of 9.09 Mbps, and an upload speed of 2.64 Mbps.
+For our cruises, we’ve tested the fastest Premium plan of service.
+Doing multiple speed tests across cruises, it seems to show speeds between 6-12 Mbps.
+On this specific test, it returned a ping of 680 ms, a download speed of 9.09 Mbps, and an upload speed of 2.64 Mbps:

 Those numbers likely mean little to most people, but for a cruise ship, they are pretty good.
 (Keep in mind, however, that speed will vary.
 We’ve been on other ships with slower speeds or in locations where speeds are slower.)

 In layman’s terms, surfing the web did seem sluggish.
 There were times when the connection seemed faster than others, but you wouldn’t confuse the speed with broadband you have at home or the office.
 Sites would load, but took their time.